tavicu/homebridge-samsung-tizen/README.md

 ## Common Issues

+### TV is turning ON but no other command works
+Check if you tv TV is compatible with the plugin.
+Turning ON the TV is working because is using a general protocol that works on most of the devices.

+### HomeBridge is crashing because of the plugin
+The server is crashing at load with the folowing error `SyntaxError: Unexpected token ...` Update your **Node** to a newer version.

 ### TV is not showing the pair popup
 - First make sure that the `token` field from configuration file it's empty.
 The plugin will not try to pair with TV if the field is set.